dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ### 18 An Algorithm to Identify Family Linkages Using Electronic Health Record Data *Megan Hoopes, OCHIN, Inc.*

-Problem: Health factors highly correllate among family members but explicit family links are often missing from medical records.
-Is there a reproducable way to impute links between family members in EHRs?
+Problem: Health factors highly correlate among family members but explicit family links are often missing from medical records.
+Is there a reproducible way to impute links between family members in EHRs?

-Their strategy to find family links included identifying key fields such as address, home phone, insunce carrier, and fuzzy matching on mother emergency contact phone number, and cases to exclude such as when it looks like there are two adult females in the household so the biological mother is less clear. and then compare this to a "gold standard" data set.
+Their strategy to find family links included identifying key fields such as address, home phone, insurance carrier, and fuzzy matching on mother emergency contact phone number, and cases to exclude such as when it looks like there are two adult females in the household so the biological mother is less clear. and then compare this to a "gold standard" data set.
 In the end, in a pediatric dataset they linked 382,000 mother-child relationships, of which only 44% were explicitly stated in the EHR.

 Some caveats: has high precision but low sensitivity - that is the matches it makes tend to be true, but the number of matches caught is low.
 Also, this method really is limited to household units not genetic relationships.